-Patagonia is becoming a top destination for skiers because of its vast unexplored landscapes, its volcanoes, high quality powder and a unique culture.
+Patagonia is becoming a top destination for skiers because of its vast unexplored landscapes, its volcanoes, high-quality powder, and unique culture.
 Oh, and don’t forget world-class quality meat and wine!
 Here is some information you shouldn’t do without if you plan to ski touring in Patagonia.

 Unlike other popular skiing destinations, Patagonia has many areas of jaw-dropping beauty that still don’t receive a lot of skiers.